Our coaching team is made up of EA qualified coaches, assistant coaches and run leaders.

 Elizabeth Horner - Elizabeth has been with the club for a number of years, leading social runs and arranging the club social dinners!
 Her running group now has a number of volunteer run leaders - Ruth Kirkpatrick, Jacqui Cooper, Bea Milne and Fiona Fidgett.

 Ruth Kirkpatrick & Jacqui Cooper - In addition to leading runs with Elizabeth's group, Ruth and Jacqui have started the very popular Monday Morning Social Group.
-Ruth is also part of the media team - keeping us up to date on Facebook and Instagram and Jacqui is one of the race directors for the handicaps.
+Ruth is also part of the media team - keeping us up to date on Facebook and Instagram AND one of our welfare officers and Jacqui is one of the race directors for the handicaps.
+Both are also members of the committee.

-Jo Lloyd and Kev Stroud - Running leaders of the group known as The Blayzers, Jo is also the author of our newsletter and Kev our Welfare officer.
+Jo Lloyd and Kev Stroud - Running leaders of the group known as The Blayzers, Jo is also the club chair and Kev our Welfare officer.

 David Phillips - Run leader and quiz master!